spacemeshos/testnet-guide/get_coin.md

 2. Click on the `copy button` next to your `account public address` to copy it public address to the clipboard.

-3. Paste the copied address into a text chat session with the person you'd like to receive coins such in a chat app such as Whatsapp, Signal or Telegram.
+3. Paste the copied address into a text chat session with the person you'd like to receive Smesh such in a chat app such as Whatsapp, Signal or Telegram.

-4. Ask that person to send Spacemesh Coins to this address using his or her Spacemesh wallet.
+4. Ask that person to send Smesh to this address using his or her Spacemesh wallet.

 > Once the coins are sent to you, you should see the transaction in the `Transactions` section of your wallet screen, and your account coin balance should be updated to include the received coins.

-Congratulations! you have successfully received coins from another account to your account!
+Congratulations! you have successfully received Smesh from another account to your account!